jacebot/traktor-lemur-midi-mixer/README.md

 I made this to compliment my X1 mk-3 because I didn't have a soundcard mixer or z-1 to go with it, and I dont like the 4th knob as the faders.
 So I made one with Lemur.
 Since there is a limitation in Lemur to only allow wide screen I originally had this as a nice long mixer with long faders.
 Nope, so we have this wide version.
 As of now, I do not plan on updating these files beyond this version for various reasons.

 ## Additional Setup
-You will want to make sure Lemur is pumping out over midi 0 and midi 1 for both decks to work in Traktor.
+You will want to make sure Lemur is pumping out over midi 0 and midi 1 for both decks transport controls and pads to work in Traktor (and probably other software).
 In Traktor settings, make sure the control script is listening on all ports not just deamon 0 or 1.
 I also think it looks best in either 'Classic' or the 'Flat' skin.

 **Template features are:**